 - What role do you want under new ownership and how much flexibility do you desire post-transaction?

 - Would you like to or be willing to retain an ownership/equity interest going forward?

-A merger and acquisition professional and other trusted advisors with related experience should be engaged and consulted to help you objectively sort through the realistic options that are both available and consistent with your professional, financial, and personal goals and timeline.
-An M&A professional will help you to fully consider the range of transaction alternatives available, and set you on a path to achieving attainable goals that align with your desired plans for both your company and personal well being.
+A merger and acquisition professional and other trusted advisors can help you objectively sort through the realistic options that are both available and consistent with your professional, financial, and personal goals and timeline.
+An M&A professional will help you to fully consider the range of transaction alternatives available, and if appropriate work with you on achieving these goals.